MageStudio/docs/docs/engine/getting-started/camera.md

 Accessing the camera and controlling its behaviour is really easy.
 The Camera is accessibile through the `Scene` module from `mage-engine`.

-You can get it by doing this:
+First, import `Scene`:

 ```js
 import { Scene } from 'mage-engine';
 ```

-Now you can access the camera whenever you want inside your scene, so let's try to change its position to something a bit more convenient.
+Now you can access the camera whenever you want inside your level, so let's try to change its position to something a bit more convenient.

 ```js
 ...